realmaxpump/RTX5000_ESP_Scraper/README.md

-# RTX5000_ESP_Scrapper
+# RTX5000 Scraper Spain
-Series 5000 scrapper for Spain.
+Series 5000 scraper for Spain.
 Fu Pedro Sanchez Edition.

 Just install required libraries and run.
 If any available product is found, it will play an alarm.